 Now WCW is fighting for the survivors of the wasteful EPA experiments that Administrator Wheeler is commendably shutting down.

-More than two years ago, White Coat Waste Project uncovered evidence that the Environmental Protection Agency was using 20,000 rabbits, mice, and other animals each year in wasteful, cruel, expensive experiments.
+More than two years ago, WCW uncovered evidence that the EPA was abusing 20,000 rabbits, mice, and other victims each year in wasteful, cruel, expensive experiments.